AdnanHodzic/debian-ppa/README.md

 debian-ppa
 ==========

-Utility which enables Ubuntu PPA support on Debian
+Debian PPA Utility - Utility which allows you to add PPA's on Debian.
+It adds "add-apt-repository" binary which allows you to add PPA's.